nn.functional.interpolate¶

 Nearest Neighbor Interpolation:

 The value from the nearest neighbor in the input is assigned to the corresponding location in the output.
+Supports both 4D and 5D input tensors.

 Area Interpolation: